MicroFocus/alm-octane-js-rest-sdk/README.md

   *Behavior*

-  Fires an authenticate request to Octane.
+  Fires an authenticate request to SDP.
 After this request is fulfilled any further operation wll not require to reauthenticate.

 - ```signOut()``` <a name="signOut"></a>

      *Behavior*

-     Fires a sign out request to Octane.
+     Fires a sign out request to SDP.
 After this request is fulfilled any further operation wll need to reauthenticate.

 #### Octane.entityTypes <a name="octane-entity-types"></a>

-The Octane.entityTypes JSON contains all the entities present in the public API of ALM Octane.
-This can be used in order to access Octane entities.
+The Octane.entityTypes JSON contains all the entities present in the public API of SDP.
+This can be used in order to access SDP entities.

 #### Octane.operationTypes <a name="octane-operation-types"></a>

-The Octane.operationTypes JSON contains all the operations that can be executed via the public API of ALM Octane.
+The Octane.operationTypes JSON contains all the operations that can be executed via the public API of SDP.
 This can be used in order to generate custom requests.

 ## Usage examples